kubernetes/enhancements/keps/sig-auth/4317-pod-certificates/README.md

 - What changes (in invocations, configurations, API use, etc.) is an existing cluster required to make on upgrade, in order to make use of the enhancement?
 -->

+The UnverifiedPKCS10Request field will be added to the v1beta1 API in 1.36, and at the same time Kubelet will be migrated to generate PodCertificateRequests using the new field (leaving PKIXPublicKey and ProofOfPossession empty).
+If any workloads in the cluster are actively using Pod Certificate projected volumes sources, it will be necessary to ensure that all API server replicas are updated to 1.36 before upgrading Kubelets.

+If downgrading back to 1.35 is necessary, it will need to be done in reverse order.
+All Kubelets will need to be downgraded to 1.35 before any API server can be downgraded.

 ### Version Skew Strategy